 Introduction

-Crymap is an IMAP server implementation for FreeBSD and Linux with a strong focus on security and simplicity of administration.
+Crymap is an IMAP and SMTP server implementation for FreeBSD and Linux with a strong focus on security and simplicity of administration.
 Its spotlight feature is transparent encryption of data at rest — it is not possible to read any user’s mail without knowing their password, while a regular IMAP experience is provided and mail can be received while the user is offline.

 Crymap supports both traditional UNIX-style deployments, where each user corresponds to a UNIX account and owns their own mail, and “black box” deployments, where users do not have shell access and all mail is owned by a single system UNIX account.